FarwaK05/HTML_project/README.md

 - **Responsive Design**: Works seamlessly across desktop, tablet, and mobile devices.
 - **Navigation Bar**: Includes a sticky header with smooth hover animations.
 - **About Section**: Provides an overview with bold typography and a clean layout.
-- **Team Section**: Highlights team members in an organized and visually appealing format.
+- **Typography and Animations**:
+Utilizes modern fonts like Nanum Gothic and Gugi, combined with subtle animations (e.g., hover effects) for an engaging user experience.
+**Footer Section**:
-- **Footer**: Features social media links, newsletter subscription, and copyright information.
+Includes contact information, social media links, a newsletter subscription form, and copyright details, ensuring all essential user needs are addressed.

 ## Technologies Used